-- In the web interface, navigate to Apps > Voice > Recording.
+- In the web interface, navigate to the Channels and Numbers module located at the bottom left > Voice > Recording.
 Scroll down to Secure File Transfer Protocol (SFTP) and click CONFIGURE.

 - Enter the necessary information.
 We highly suggest you enable the Failover to Infobip storage because this will guarantee that the recorded files will be saved on our platform in case your platform is not available.
 Click SAVE.

-- Go back to Apps > Voice > Recording.
+- Go back to the Channels and Numbers module located at the bottom left > Voice > Recording.
 Use the Upload Recordings to SFTP toggle.

-For Web and In-App Calls, navigate to Apps > Web and In-App Calls > Recording.
+For Web and In-App Calls, navigate to the Channels and Numbers module located at the bottom left > Web and In-App Calls > Recording.

 Answering Machine Detection